pouryapb/FaceAct-frontend/README.md

 # A Social Network with React

-This project was built as the final project of internet engineering course in guilan university by Pouria pour Bagheri and Mahdi Pourtalebi
+This project was built as the final project of internet engineering course in guilan university by Pourya Pourbagheri and Mahdi Pourtalebi

 todo:rest of the readme